x1ren/x1ren/README.md

 Hi there!
 I'm Iben👋

-I'm a Computer Science Student at Cebu Institute of Technology-University
+I'm a Information Technology Student at Cebu Institute of Technology-University

 🌱 I’m currently learning:
 - Flask for backend development